Chinese religious culture: a research guide.

 but comes a long way towards replacing Soothill

 and Hodous (1937).
-The website also contains many other useful links.
+The website also contains many other useful links for a field that is increasingly well endowed with online resources.

 Although recently a number of